SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 MIT <sup id="fn1a">[[1](#fn1)]</sup> there is a tradition of dropping pumpkins from high buildings, to "investigate" the splatter patterns.
-I once observed pumpkins filled with liquid nitrogen, frozen solid, converting 22 stories of gravitational potential energy to kinetic, interacting with the concrete &amp; asphalt below in a manner _most satisfactory_.
+I once observed pumpkins filled with liquid nitrogen, frozen solid, converting 22 stories of gravitational potential energy to kinetic, then interacting with the concrete &amp; asphalt below in a manner _most satisfactory_.
 I seem to remember they flashed as they hit, too. <sup id="fn2a">[[2](#fn2)]</sup>

 Nonetheless... cute as _that_ is... it has recently come to my attention that there is a